pmglab/Docs/source/KGGSEE_doc/KGGSEE.rst

  - Input data:

    1. Genotypes in KGGSEE objects(generated last time).
-For GTEx v8, the full genotype data file of all 838 subjects were preproceeded.
+Here genotypes in GTEx v8 were used as example input.
 When computing the eQTLs/isoQTLs of certain tissue, only subjects simultaneously containg genotype data and expression data were used;

    2. Gene expression data of certain tissues corresponding to genotype data from the same subject.